mit-rss/intro_to_ros/README.md

 ## Question 6: Using launch files
 If you have been running your publisher(s), subscriber(s), and roscore separately using the rosrun command, there’s a more organized way to run multiple nodes at same time with one command.

-In this exercise, we ask you to write 2 launch files.
+In this exercise, we ask you to write a single launch file called `my_first_launch.launch` containing all 4 python files that you have written thus far.

-One will run your last first publisher and subscriber.
-Another one will run your last publisher and subscriber.

 ### Commit Specification
 1. Commit your launch files.
 They should be inside a folder called `launch` inside the `src` folder of your package.